May 2, 2022

 In its latest report, the TGA had identified 125 cases of TTS, the rare blood-clotting disorder linked to the AstraZeneca vaccine, from approximately 9.6 million vaccine doses administered in Australia.

 COVID-19 Vaccines - Live Show

-If you missed the OHS Unit's Live Show on February 23, you can still take a look at what was a very informative and even fun event (yes, fun!).
+If you missed the OHS Unit's Live Show on February 23, 2021.
+You can still take a look at what was a very informative and even fun event (yes, fun!).
 The show featured two very special guests: